Lithobraking: End-of-mission lithobraking

-Lithobraking is used to refer to the result of a spacecraft crashing into the rocky surface of a body with no measures to ensure its survival, either by accident or with intent.
-For instance, the term has been used to describe the impact of MESSENGER into Mercury after the spacecraft ran out of fuel.
+Lithobraking was originally used to refer to the result of a spacecraft crashing into the rocky surface of a body with no measures to ensure its survival, either by accident or with intent.
+For instance, the term was used to describe the impact of MESSENGER into Mercury after the spacecraft ran out of fuel.
 More recently, the term has also been used to describe the successful completion of the Double Asteroid Redirection Test (DART), when a probe crashed into Dimorphos to test lithobraking as a method of planetary defense.

 Intact lithobraking

-Successful lithobraking requires a spacecraft capable of impacting the planet or moon at high velocity, or protecting the probe with sufficient cushioning to withstand an impact with the surface undamaged.
+Lithobraking while remaining operational requires a spacecraft capable of impacting the planet or moon at high velocity, or protecting the probe with sufficient cushioning to withstand an impact with the surface undamaged.

 In the absence of a thick atmosphere, lithobraking is difficult due to the extremely high orbital velocities of most bodies.
 However, the orbital velocity of small moons (for example, Phobos), asteroids, and comets can be sufficiently small for this strategy to be feasible.

 Instead of attempting to slowly dissipate the incoming velocity, it can be used to enable the probe to penetrate the surface.
 This can be tried on bodies with low gravitation, such as comets and asteroids, or on planets with atmospheres (by using only small parachutes, or no parachutes at all).
 Several such missions have been launched, including penetrators on the two Phobos probe landers targeted for Mars' moon Phobos and ones for Mars itself on Mars 96 and Deep Space 2, but so far none have succeeded.